Power of attorney

-• Open extra accounts on your behalf.
+• Open extra accounts on behalf of the account holder.

-• Deal with your home insurance policy.
+• Deal with with the account holder's home insurance policy.

 More information about these services can be found on our types of access page.